Keluaa/Armon.jl/README.md

 higher performance on CPU.

-The twin project [Armon-Kokkos](https://github.com/Keluaa/Armon-Kokkos) is a mirror of the core of this solver (with much less options, without MPI or cache-blocking) written in C++ using the Kokkos library.
+The twin project [Armon-Kokkos](https://github.com/Keluaa/Armon-Kokkos) is a mirror of the core of this solver (in 2D, with much less options, without MPI or cache-blocking) written in C++ using the Kokkos library.
 It is possible to reuse kernels from that solver in this one, using the [Kokkos.jl](https://github.com/Keluaa/Kokkos.jl) package.